Vascular Surgery | Top Vein Doctor in Queens, NY

 • Varicose veins

 Since vascular problems can emerge in many ways with varying symptoms, diagnosis is crucial for getting the right treatment.
-Your physician may be the first to notice the risk factors or initial symptoms.
+Your primary care physician or your cardiologist may be the first to notice the risk factors or initial symptoms.
 But if you suspect a vein disorder, you can make an appointment directly with a vascular expert at Medex.

 What Tests Are Used to Diagnose Vascular Disease?

 After undergoing a thorough medical history and examination, your Medex specialist listens carefully to you review your symptoms.
-To understand the root cause of your problems, we may recommend tests, such as:
+To understand the root cause of your problems, your vascular surgeon in New York City may recommend tests, such as:

 • Angiogram.
 Using an iodine dye, x-rays are taken that give a clear picture of the blocked section.

 • Ankle-brachial index (ABI) test.
-We employ inflatable cuffs to measure the blood pressure in the arteries at different points on your body, like your thigh, calf, feet and toes.
+Your doctor employs inflatable cuffs to measure the blood pressure in the arteries at different points on your body, like your thigh, calf, feet and toes.

 • Carotid doppler.
 This test measures the rate at which your blood flows in the carotid arteries.

-• Computed tomography angiography (CTA) test With this image, we receive a 3D view of your blood vessels.
+• Computed tomography angiography (CTA) test.
+With this image, your doctor receives a 3D view of your blood vessels.

 • Magnetic resonance angiography (MRA).
 This is a more advanced version of the MRI.
 It uses radio frequency waves to detect the activity in your blood vessels.